ramirezStefano/GitHubProj/README.md

 ## Merge to Main

-If we are happy we follow though with the pull request to merge and follow the wizard until the end.
-If one is not the owner of the repo one can just request not merge unless given privilages.

-The owner can then review the pull request and follow though the wizard until finishing with a hopefully sucessfull merge.
+To merge things into main we need a pull request **(PR)**.
+If working solo, you can go ahead and merge the PR following the wizard; if working within a team, ask a teammate to review the PR and it will get merged after the PR gets approved.

 ## Cleanup